iyus/simple-modbus/README.md

  SimpleModbusSlave implements an unsigned int return value on a call to modbus_update().
  This value is the total error count since the slave started.
 It's useful for fault finding.

- This code is for a Modbus slave implementing functions 3 and 16 function 3: Reads the binary contents of holding registers (4X references) function 16: Presets values into a sequence of holding registers (4X references)
+ This code is for a Modbus slave implementing functions 3,6 and 16 function 3: Reads the binary contents of holding registers (4X references) function 6 : Preset single register function 16: Presets values into a sequence of holding registers (4X references)

  All the functions share the same register array.